carlosfy/epub-translator/README.md

 This project uses the DeepL API for translations.
 Please ensure you comply with DeepL's terms of service when using this tool.

 ## Resources

 - EPUBCheck: https://github.com/w3c/epubcheck
 - EPUB 3.3 Specs: https://www.w3.org/TR/epub-33/
 - Docker image for EPUBCheck: https://hub.docker.com/repository/docker/carlosfy/epubcheck/general

+## Contribution

+Contributions are welcome!
+Feel free to open issues or submit pull requests.